andersrorvikknowit/dabs-with-python-ws/README.md

 ## Exercise 11

 Have a look at [bundle2](do_not_use_until_exercise_6/bundles/bundle2) Compare it to the bundle you made in Exercise 1.
 What are your thoughts?
 In my opinion It has less "cruft", less yaml, and our mutators can be reused across bundles, and we only have a single project file, a single .venv, and so on.
-Working with bundle files, locally, in your own IDE, then deploing it for testing, or using databricks-connect is also a possibility.
+Working with bundle files, locally, in your own IDE, then deploying it for testing, or using databricks-connect is also a possibility.

 ## Summary and final thoughts